A minimum viable product (MVP) is the best way to test whether or not your groundbreaking idea is going to be a hit.

 Your project team will have to choose between a monolithic architecture or a microservices architecture.
 A monolithic architecture is when different components are brought together as a single program or platform.
 Most monolithic applications can handle relatively high traffic and are used by many existing major software projects.
 However, monolith applications can be challenging to scale if needs change.
-The larger and more complex a monolithic application is, the more difficult it is to make quick updates.
+In addition, the larger and more complex a monolithic application is, the more difficult it is to make quick updates.

 Microservice architecture is built as a collection of modular services.
 Each module solves a specific business goal and is connected to other modules using an interface designed for the purpose.
 The microservice architecture is a better long-term option since individual modules can be swapped or updated as the need arises.
 They can also be scaled separately.